Build schedules around how your week actually trades

 - Availability and approved time off checked during planning

-- Weekly hours and working-day limits stay visible
+- Weekly hours and working-day limits stay in view

 - Fairness and fatigue help spread heavy patterns better

-- Fewer repeated fixes after the rota is published
+- Fewer repeated manual fixes after the rota is published

 Useful for food-led pubs, late-night pubs, locals, and groups